17 Walks in Edinburgh to Get Your Step Count Up!

 This article has links to products and services we love, which we may make commission from.

 Edinburgh is famously said to be built upon seven hills.
-So it’s no surprise that there are many walks in Edinburgh worth a visit.
-Whether you just need a short walk to get out in the fresh air, or are planning a longer expedition, there are plenty of walks around Edinburgh to suit your taste.
-It’s worth mentioning that the council have developed the Paths for Everyone scheme which you should check out to get advice on using walking routes in Edinburgh safely and respectfully.
+So it’s no surprise that there are many walks in Edinburgh that are worth a visit.
+Whether you just need a short walk to get out in the fresh air or are planning a longer expedition, there are plenty of walks around Edinburgh to suit your taste.
+It’s worth mentioning that the council have developed the Paths for Everyone scheme, which you should check out to get advice on using walking routes in Edinburgh safely and respectfully.

 Described as ‘a silver thread in a ribbon of green,’ the Water of Leith spans 12 miles from Currie and Balerno in the West, through the heart of the City to Leith Docks in the North.